 2. Prepare a clean copy of your manuscript.
 Neither your name nor any instructor’s comments may appear anywhere on your work, except on the cover sheet.
 All work must be typed and legible.

-3. After you have selected your best work, write a new essay of no more than 500 words responding to the following questions, focusing on the paper you are submitting:
+3. After you have selected your best work, write an abstract of 200 words or less answering the following questions, focusing on the paper you are submitting:

 - How and why did you write this particular piece?